Genevieve (film): Development

+Casting
-The original choices for the male leads were Guy Middleton and Dirk Bogarde; they turned the film down, and their roles were given to Kenneth More and John Gregson respectively.
-Dinah Sheridan says that the studio wanted Claire Bloom to play her part.
-Sheridan was offered two other films around the same time (Grand National Night and Street Corner) and asked Dirk Bogarde for this advice:

-He told me to take Genevieve if I got it.
-He had turned it down because he didn’t want to do comedy again.
-They didn’t want Kenneth More, they wanted Guy Middleton; they wanted Dirk instead of John Gregson, Claire Bloom instead of me and I can’t remember who they wanted instead of Kay Kendall.
-But we got on so well together and it worked.
-Ninety per cent of the credit must go to Bill Rose, a wonderful writer.
+According to Dinah Sheridan, the original choices for the male leads were Guy Middleton and Dirk Bogarde; they turned the film down, and their roles were given to Kenneth More and John Gregson respectively.
+Sheridan also claimed the studio wanted Claire Bloom to play her part.
+Sheridan was offered two other films around the same time (Grand National Night and Street Corner) and asked Dirk Bogarde for his advice.
+According to Sheridan, "He told me to take Genevieve if I got it.
+He had turned it down because he didn’t want to do comedy again...
+I can’t remember who they wanted instead of Kay Kendall."

+Sheridan first met Cornelius at a restaurant called ‘The Vendome’:

+I squeezed into a window seat, and when Henry Cornelius finally came in he said in a loud voice, ‘I see you're sitting with your back to the light because you know you’re too old for this part’.
+It was not a charming start, and that sort of thing continued all the way through the film.
+He was not a character I would have enjoyed working for again.
+After the near-fatal hunch with Henry Cornelius, Bill Rose [screenwriter] came in and we had a few glasses of wine.
+I must have relaxed and been funny because I was offered the role.

 Kenneth More was appearing in the enormously successful production of The Deep Blue Sea when Henry Cornelius approached him to play the part of Ambrose.
-More said Cornelius never saw him in the play, but cast him on the basis of his work in an earlier film, The Galloping Major.
-More's fee was £3,500 or £4,000.
+More said Cornelius never saw him in the play, but cast him on the basis of his screen test for Scott in the Antarctic and work in an earlier film, The Galloping Major which Cornelius had directed.
+More's fee has been reported as being £3,500 or £4,000.
+According to More, Kay Kendall was already cast when Cornelius offered him his part.

-Filming took place between October 1952 and February 1953.
-More recalls "the shooting of the picture was hell.
-Everything went wrong, even the weather."
-More says because of Cornelius' perfectionism the film went over budget by £20,000.